lhelms2/howto_rtd/docs/source/prototypes.rst

 The process of migrating existing NCSA documentation to Read the Docs has been prototyped on several pages, two examples are available below.

-Note that the Delta documentation prototype is months old, so the official wiki pages have continued to be updated while these readthedocs.io pages are a snapshot.
+Note that the linked Delta documentation prototype is months old, so the official wiki pages have continued to be updated while these readthedocs.io pages are a snapshot.

 Delta Documentation
 --------------------